It is vital that you work with a web developer who is competent and reliable, and one that you can trust to help you grow and succeed online.

 Although adding and editing content to your website can seem daunting, there are many popular CMS platforms available that are easy to use.
 Some of the most widely used platforms for small business sites are:

 Your web developer will likely advise you on what platform is best suited to your website.
 Ask them to explain the pros and cons of any recommendation they make.
-Each has their own strengths and weaknesses, with some CMS lend themselves to specific types of businesses, such as Concrete5 for designers, while others, such as WordPress are strong all-round choices.
+Each has their own strengths and weaknesses.

 Larger, established CMS platforms such as WordPress also mean that there is plenty of training and support available to help you and your staff to learn how to manage the website.